lawson-wheatley/boba/README.md

   - [Followers and Following Pages](#Followers-and-Following)

 ## Installation
-This document is for the instaswatch release 1.0
+This document is for the Boba release 1.0

 ### Requirements
 This project was written with Python 3.8, latest packages.